kevinhikaruevans/blackboard-esp32/README.md

 # blackboard-esp32
-Testing out the on-board ESP32 on the [RealDigital Blackboard](https://realdigital.org/).
+Connect to the on-board ESP32 on the [RealDigital Blackboard](https://realdigital.org/).

+:radioactive:  **Note:** This is only tested on the Rev. B board.

 ## Current status